mattbutler44/WebDesign/README.md

 # WebDesign
 Responsive website using HTML, CSS, and JavaScript.

-To view properly, download the HTML, CSS, JS, and image files to the same folder.
-Launch an HTML file in a browser, and treat it like a normal website.

 This website was made for a web design class.

 The site was made with a "small-screen first" approach.
 As screen size increases, the site expands with it.
 This eliminates the problem of rearranging a site made to first look good on a larger screen.